 So instead we decided to simply wander around the complex and let the whims of the day lead us.
 Shannon’s big priority was going inside the Great Pyramid, my big priority was holding hands with Shannon, and Sam’s big priority was surviving the day with us two fools.

 Going inside the Grand Pyramid was kind of a crazy experience.
 It was hilariously chaotic figuring out how the heck to get in there — we actually had to go back out via a different entrance, buy tickets there (300EGP or $17US), and then re-enter the pyramid complex, and then climb up the pyramid a few steps to enter.
 When we did, the guards saw me putting my water bottle in my bag and said “camera?!” and frantically pawed at my bag, which did, in fact, contain a huge camera.
-I showed them the water bottle, yelled “no camera!” and ran inside, ha.
+I basically showed them the water bottle, yelled “no camera!” and ran inside.
 But what the heck was I supposed to do, leave my Canon 6D with them?
 Um, no. They were literally chilling on plastic chairs on the edge of a pyramid, so there was hardly a formal electronics check system in place.
 So if you don’t have someone to leave your camera with on the outside of the pyramids, hide it well in your bag to avoid hassles at the entrance.

-Once inside, as we started the ascent up the steep, narrow, dark and sweaty interior of the pyramid, I had a momentary flash of, what the HECK and I doing up in this claustrophobia-fest.
+Once inside, as we started the ascent up the steep, narrow, dark and sweaty interior of the pyramid, I had a momentary flash of, what the HECK am I doing up in this claustrophobia-fest.
 I had a moment of near-vertigo where I literally had to pretend that I was on a challenging scuba dive so I could reach the same level of practiced zen to carry on.
 I thought I was the only one on the edge of a freak out, but when we were all back on solid ground Shannon confessed she’d also been staving off a meltdown.
 So basically, it was an incredibly humbling and memorable experience to walk deep within the belly of a pyramid — but proceed with caution if you think it might send you into a tailspin.
 This isn’t Disney and there are no emergency exits.

 Oh yeah.
 And I snuck one photo.
 Everyone was doing it!
 To which I can practically hear my mom saying, “if everyone was jumping off a cliff, would you do it too?”
 And my sassy self would probably ask what was at the bottom.

-And then, Grand Pyramid tackled, we continued our aimless wandering, fending off enthusiastic offers to camel and carriage rides, tour guiding, and photography assistance at every turn.
+And then, Grand Pyramid tackled, we continued our aimless wandering, fending off enthusiastic offers for camel and carriage rides, tour guiding, and photography assistance at every turn.
 Shannon’s tactic for the most common offer, the camel ride, was an effective one — she’d shriek, say “I’m afraid of camels!” and everyone would laugh just long enough for us to make an escape.
 Feel free to adopt for your own travels.